zombieleet/BlackOrphan/README.md

 # BlackOrphan
 BlackOrphan is a tool built with Bash mainly for Hacking Linux Box

-This script is still undergoing development, there is nothing interesting in it yet
+This script is still undergoing development.
+It is not usable yet